yaqiyang/php-sdk-dev/README.md

 # Microsoft Azure SDK for PHP - Storage Resource Provider

-In the sample PHP SDK code, I have the following calls implemented from https://msdn.microsoft.com/en-us/library/azure/mt163683.aspx,
+In the current PHP SDK code, I have implemented the following calls from https://msdn.microsoft.com/en-us/library/azure/mt163683.aspx,

 * Create Storage Account
 * Poll Async Storage Operation
 * Check Storage Account Name Availability
 * Delete Storage Account.

+## Prerequisites
-## To run the sample code in [root]/StorageResourceProviderSample.php, you must have the following prerequisites,
+To run the sample code in [root]/StorageResourceProviderSample.php, you must have the following prerequisites,

 * must have a valid tenant at [Azure Active Directory](https://manage.windowsazure.com/microsoft.onmicrosoft.com#Workspaces/ActiveDirectoryExtension/directory)
 * must have an application set up at Azure Active Directory and get its client id and client secret